mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 Before being able to create an IP warmup plan in the [!DNL Journey Optimizer] interface, you need to fill in an Excel template with all the data that will feed your plan.

-* Here you can download the blank Excel [IP warmup plan template](assets/IPWarmupPlan-Template.zip) to fill in.
+* From the user interface you can download the blank Excel IP warmup plan template to fill in.

-* You can also download a [sample IP warmup plan](assets/IPWarmupPlan-Sample.zip) already filled in with some data you can use as an example.
+* You can also download a sample IP warmup plan already filled in with some data you can use as an example.

 >[!CAUTION]
 >